What is a Fishbone Diagram?

 A fishbone diagram can go from being a simple 2 attribute diagram to complex like an 8P diagram or even more.

 Here are the key steps to ensuring a successful fishbone diagram for identifying and solving root causes and problems:

 - Identify the main problem to solve.
 This is the key issue around which the attributes will be laid out for the root cause analysis to take place.

-- The next step is to layout contributing areas or departments, laid out in the form of spokes (or supporting bones) stemming out from the main problem (vertebral column).
+- The next step is to lay out contributing areas or departments, laid out in the form of spokes (or supporting bones) stemming out from the main problem (vertebral column).
 While laying out the main problem, you can be specific or broad, based on the number of attributes you can reasonably manage.
-Note that these are the areas which contain processes, people or resources that may have contributions to the main enterprise problem at the head of the fish.
+Note that these are the areas that contain processes, people, or resources that may have contributed to the main enterprise problem at the head of the fish.